fenago/machine-learning/lab_guides/lab_1.md

 best.
 Although the real answer is: The one that generalizes best to new data.
 At the end of the day, we may end up with a very complicated rule, but the computer can formulate it and use it to make predictions very quickly.
 And now the question is: How to build the best model?
-That is exactly what this book is about.
+That is exactly what this course is about.

-<h4><span style="color:red;">1.5 What is this book about?</span></h4>
+<h4><span style="color:red;">1.5 What is this course about?</span></h4>

 Good question.
 The rules 1-8 above, are examples of machine learning models, or classifiers.
 As you saw, these are of different types.
 Some use an equation on the features to make a prediction.
 Others use a combination of if statements.
 Others will return the answer as a probability.
 Others may even return the answer as a number!
-In this book, we study the main algorithms of what we call predictive machine learning.
+In this course, we study the main algorithms of what we call predictive machine learning.
 Each one has its own style, way to interpret the features, and way to make a prediction.
-In this book, each chapter is dedicated to one different type of model.
+In this course, each lab is dedicated to one different type of model.
-This book provides you with a solid framework of predictive machine learning.
-To get the most out of this book, you should have a visual mind, and a basis of mathematics, such as graphs of lines, equations, and probability.
-It is very helpful (although not mandatory) if you know how to code, specially in Python, as you will be given the opportunity to implement and apply several models in real datasets throughout the book.
-After reading this book, you will be able to do the following:
+This course provides you with a solid framework of predictive machine learning.
+To get the most out of this course, you should have a visual mind, and a basis of mathematics, such as graphs of lines, equations, and probability.
+It is very helpful (although not mandatory) if you know how to code, specially in Python, as you will be given the opportunity to implement and apply several models in real datasets throughout the course.
+After reading this course, you will be able to do the following:

 - Describe the most important algorithms in predictive machine learning and how they